-Antibiotice develops and manufactures generic drugs for human use (150 products in 11 therapeutic classes), veterinary drugs, active substances, and biocidal products, on eight production flows verified and certified by the Romanian National Agency for Medicines and Medical Devices (NAMMDR), according to Good Manufacturing Practice (GMP) requirements.
+Antibiotice develops and manufactures generic drugs for human use (150 products in 11 therapeutic classes), veterinary drugs, active substances, and biocidal products, on eight production streams verified and certified by the Romanian National Agency for Medicines and Medical Devices (ANMDMR), according to Good Manufacturing Practice (GMP) requirements.

-The active substance Nystatin, manufactured through a unique biosynthesis process in Romania, has been the international reference standard for the United States Pharmacopeia (USP) since 2017.
+The active substance Nystatin, manufactured through a unique biosynthesis process in Romania, is, since 2017, the international reference standard for the United States Pharmacopeia (USP).
 Nystatin manufactured in lasi is exported to 70 countries around the world and places Antibiotice at the top of the world ranking in this segment.

-Most of Antibiotice's medicines are prescription-based (Rx), but the portfolio also includes over the counter (OTC) medicines, dietary supplements, and medical devices to prevent disease and enhance the quality of life.
-Antibiotice's generic medicines are mainly designed for patients with infectious diseases, as well as cardiovascular, dermatological, digestive, and central nervous system pathologies.
+Most of Antibiotice's branded medicines are prescription-based (Rx), but the portfolio also includes over the counter (OTC) medicines, dietary supplements, and medical devices to prevent disease and enhance the quality of life.
+Antibiotice brand generic medicines are mainly designed for patients with infectious diseases, as well as cardiovascular, dermatological, digestive, and central nervous system pathologies.

-Antibiotice has 8 production flows, organized into three divisions:
+Antibiotice has 8 production streams, organized into three divisions:

-- Sterile Products & APIs Division (penicillin injectable powders, biosynthetic active substances, biocidal solutions); - Solid Oral Products Division (penicillin capsules, non-beta-lactam capsules, cephalosporin capsules, and tablets);
+• Sterile products and active substances Division (penicillin injectable powders, biosynthetic active substances, biocidal solutions);

-• Topical Products Division (ointments, creams, gels, suppositories, pessaries, and biocidal gels).
+- Solid oral products Division (penicillin capsules, non-beta-lactam capsules, cephalosporin capsules, and tablets); - Topical products Division (ointments, creams, gels, suppositories, ova, and biocidal gels).